aselshall/rm/hw/hw3.md

    - Take detailed notes, focusing on how your research fits within the existing body of knowledge.
 Highlight gaps in the current research that your study could address.

 3. **Structure Your Introduction as Follows:**
-   - **Background and Context:** Introduce the broader topic of your research, providing necessary background information.
+   - **Background and Context:** Introduce the broader topic of your research, providing necessary background information to set the context for your study.
    - **Literature Review Summary:** Summarize the key findings from your in-depth literature review.
 Highlight the major studies and theories that are relevant to your research question.
    - **Research Gap:** Clearly state the gap in the literature that your research aims to fill.
 Explain why this gap is significant and how your research will address it.
 Ensure that your literature review tells a cohesive story, leading naturally to your research question.
    - **Research Question:** Present your refined research question, ensuring that it is clearly linked to the identified research gap.
-   - **Research Objectives:** Outline the specific objectives your research seeks to achieve.
-These should directly address the research question and contribute to filling the research gap.
+   - **Research Objectives and Tasks:** Outline the specific objectives your research seeks to achieve.
+Detail the tasks you will undertake to address these objectives.

 4. **Reference Requirements:**
    - You are required to cite at least 10 scholarly sources.
 This ensures a comprehensive review and demonstrates engagement with the existing literature.